-2. We made cane sugar the primary ingredient followed by tapioca syrup to get a specific ratio of two sugars – glucose and fructose – that we believe better matches the ratio of fructose and glucose transporters in the small intestine.
+2. We use a specific ratio of two sugars – glucose and fructose – that we believe better matches the ratio of fructose and glucose transporters in the small intestine.
 This allows improved absorption of carbohydrate by taking advantage of the two key sugar transporters in the gut.
 Our ratio of sugars is significantly different than what is found in competing energy chews – a ratio we put considerable time and effort in developing.

 To our delight, the process of tinkering, testing, and trying eventually led to modifications that profoundly changed the taste, feel, and function of our Sport Energy Chews compared to other energy chews.
 Admittedly, we didn’t begin with high expectations that the transformation we achieved was even possible.
 At the same time, we did have extremely high expectations that we weren’t going to put out a product that didn't completely blow us away.
 The epiphany is that we were all blown away by the end product.
 We developed something we wanted for ourselves – something we were so happy with that the difficulty and stress of brining something new to market as quickly as possible became moot.
 Ultimately, we get that there’s a demand for energy chews, but as athletes, coaches, and people our first priority was something better for ourselves and our active friends and family.

 The use of our Energy Chews Sport Fuel really depends on two things – calories and convenience.
 Do you actually need the calories?
 Is your blood sugar low?
 Are you even hungry?
 And, most importantly, are you lacking the time and resources to prepare something from scratch?